 Menkar is located in the constellation Cetus.
 Representing the sea monster from the Greek myth of Andromeda, the constellation is the fourth largest in the sky, after Hydra, Virgo, and Ursa Major.
 Also known as the Whale, Cetus occupies 1,231 square degrees between Pisces, Aries, Aquarius, Eridanus, Taurus, Fornax, and Sculptor.
 It is one of the Greek constellations, first listed by the astronomer Claudius Ptolemy of Alexandria in the 2nd century CE.

 Cetus is home to the variable stars Mira (Omicron Ceti) and UV Ceti, each a prototype for its own class of variables, and to Tau Ceti, the nearest single G-star (solar analogue) to the Sun, which hosts five candidate planets.
+It also hosts Earendel (WHL0137-LS), the earliest and most distant star discovered as of March 2022.

 Notable deep sky objects in Cetus include the barred spiral galaxy Messier 77 (Cetus A), the spiral galaxies NGC 247, NGC 1042, NGC 1035, and NGC 1055, the irregular dwarf galaxy IC 1613, and the bright planetary nebula catalogued as NGC 246 and known as the Cetus Ring or Skull Nebula.